b00000001/tech-blog/README.md

 # Description

-This is a tech blog built using NodeJS,
+This is a tech blog built using NodeJS, ExpressJS, SequelizeJS and leverages BulmaCSS and Font Awesome for the front end.
+This application makes use of Sequelize as an ORM manager and saves data to a MYSQL2 database in the form of JawsDB as hosted on Heroku.

 # Table of Contents